 While we're all familiar with the many benefits of meditation (it only takes 10 minutes to notice the benefits), not all of us have the patience to sit still long enough.
 If this sounds like you, then take up another mindful practice that can quiet your mind in the same way.
 Guided imagery meditation is a great alternative to channel inner calm, anywhere, anytime.
 This simple technique can alleviate stress and anxiety while instilling a sense of inner peace and serene feeling—a welcome break from the chaos.

-"The techniques are in essence a non-verbal instruction or direct suggestion to the body and unconscious mind to act 'as though' the peaceful, safe and beautiful (and thus relaxing) environment were real," suggest Harry Mills, PhD; Natalie Reiss, PhD; and Mark Dombeck, PhD.
+"The techniques are in essence a non-verbal instruction or direct suggestion to the body and unconscious mind to act 'as though' the peaceful, safe and beautiful (and thus relaxing) environment were real," suggest Harry Mills, Ph.D.; Natalie Reiss, Ph.D.; and Mark Dombeck, Ph.D.
 If this doesn't interest you either, then try Headspace app, which talks you through the process instead, or journaling.
-Don't dimiss it as mere words, the pen and paper can prove very powerful tools in reducing negative ailments and enhancing one's well-being, both physically and emotionally.
-A PsychCentral report found "writing removes mental blocks and allows you to use all of your brainpower to better understand yourself, others and the world around you."
+Don't dismiss it as mere words, the pen and paper can prove very powerful tools in reducing negative ailments and enhancing one's well-being, both physically and emotionally.
+Psychology Today reported that regularly journaling can help you stay grounded and improve your memory.

 They Stop Negative Thinking